Overview

 These docs are a manual first — how to actually use it — with a wing on how it's built for anyone curious enough to look.

-An agent that runs the life-admin
+An agent that reads your email

-One agent, the whole household
+One agent — the whole household or shop

 And you can see all of it